Mandatory supervised quarantine and fees

 You are required to quarantine at the facility closest to your entry into the Northern Territory unless otherwise directed by the Chief Health Officer or their delegate.

 Prior to arriving into the Territory, if you have any queries regarding mandatory supervised quarantine fees please call 1800 490 484.

-The quarantine fee for an individual is $2,500 for the full 14 day period.
+The quarantine fee for an individual is $2,500 for the full 14 day period for unvaccinated border arrivals.

-A family rate of $5,000 applies for family groups of two or more people in shared accommodation.
+A family rate of $5,000 applies for family groups of two or more people travelling and arriving at quarantine together.

-If you are an Australian resident on a low income
+If you are an Territorian (or repatriated Australian) resident on a low income

 - $1,250 per person or

-- $2,500 per family of two or more people sharing accommodation.
+- $2,500 per family of two or more people travelling and arriving at quarantine together.